TravelXML/NETFLIX-CLONE-WITH-ASTRADB-GRAPHQL/README.md

 - *Can I run this Project on my computer?*

-> There is nothing preventing you from running the workshop on your own machine.
+> There is nothing preventing you from running the project on your own machine.
 > If you do so, you will need
 > * git installed on your local system
 > * [node 15 and npm 7 or later](https://www.whitesourcesoftware.com/free-developer-tools/blog/update-node-js/)